xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 ## Securing your Steam Deck

 Being able to SSH into your Steam Deck can be connivent for a variety of reasons, but it does come at a risk that someone could brute force their way into your Steam Deck and cause havoc.
 If you'll never connect to a public or untrusted network, you probably do not have to worry about any of this.
-However, if you do plan on doing so, you should consider securing your SSH connection so bad actors can't get into your Steam Deck.
+However, if you do plan on doing so, you should consider securing your SSH server so bad actors can't get into your Steam Deck.

 The most secure way to ensure someone can't SSH into your Steam Deck is to turn off SSHD when you're not using it.
 However, for those who want to keep SSHD running at all times, here are some tips you can use to prevent unauthorized access to your Steam Deck.